According to other family members, Forrester returned from the First World War and then deserted his family and simply disappeared.

 Family Notices.
 (1936, August 21).
 Townsville Daily Bulletin (Qld. : 1885 - 1954), p.
 8. Link to TROVE

-It is important to record as much information about Walter as soon as we can so that it doesn't become lost forever.
+It is important to record as much information about Harry as soon as we can so that it doesn't become lost forever.

-So if you can help with some information I am sure that Walter's family would be most pleased.
+So if you can help with some information I am sure that Harry's family would be most pleased.

 A 60-year-old woman was fatally injured when struck by a train at Bindha level crossing, near the COD Cannery, Northgate, at 6.40 am yesterday.
 She was Mrs. Bessie Short, of Mein Street, Spring Hill.
 Mrs, Short, who received severe head and internal injuries, died at the Brisbane General Hospital at 9.30 am.